-- “I empathize with you…”
+- “I empathize with you….”

-- “I see where you’re coming from…”
+- “I see where you’re coming from….”

-Attack the problem, never the personality
+4. Attack the problem, never the personality

 At this point, it’s okay for you to express your (still conflicting) opinion.
-But retain responsibility for your thoughts and feelings while you attack the problem, and not the personality.
+But retain responsibility for your thoughts and feelings while you attack the problem and not the personality.

 - “I see where you’re coming from.
-BUT, this is challenging for my team.”
+But, this is challenging for my team.”

 Think it’s too much?
 Let’s consider this with an example.

-Be willing to compromise
+5. Be willing to compromise

 The word ‘compromise’ is often misunderstood as a weak stance, rendering you powerless against your opposition.
 Nothing could be further from the truth in a conflict management techniques scenario.
-Consider that you had a major argument at work with a colleague from another team.
-You had a conflicting point of views, and each chose to stick to his viewpoint as it’s all about being RIGHT!
+Consider that you had a powerful argument with a colleague from another team at work.
+You had a conflicting point of view, and each chose to stick to his viewpoint as it’s all about being RIGHT!

 It’s not going to happen!

-Back your opponent
+6. Back your opponent

-Well, if you’re still sticking with that attitude, we suggest you go back to repeat steps 1-8 until you truly are ready for a compromise.
-This compromise can happen only when you also decide to let the other party win (remember, win-win solution).
+If you’re still sticking with that attitude, we suggest you repeat steps 1-8 until you are ready for a compromise.
+This compromise can happen only when you let the other party win (remember, win-win solution).
 Besides, what do you think will happen to another party when you suddenly go, “I understand your situation.
 How can I help you fix it and win?”

-Shoot for what YOU WANT
+7. Shoot for what YOU WANT

 This is the winning solution you want from conflict management techniques and resolution.
 But, you must play it right and save it for the last.
 See, once your opponent has “won,” in his language, he has nothing else to fight for.
 Why would he continue to fight you?
 He will graciously let you win too.

-Celebrate the solution
+8. Celebrate the solution

 Finally, your response to the solution decides whether the conflict management process has indeed been resolved or has only been suppressed to erupt later.
 A conflict management leader continues to make the best use of all ends.
-Even if the final solution was not exactly as per your initial intention, you now have a new asset in your toolbox – your erstwhile opponent has now turned into a potential friend!
+Even if the final solution was not exactly as per your initial intention, you now have a new asset in your toolbox – your erstwhile opponent has turned into a potential friend!